-A tenant may be able to negotiate a no fault termination of the agreement with their landlord/agent.
-This agreement should be in writing and state dates, agreed terms and any financial obligation, such as rent or advertising expenses.
+A tenant, leaving a fixed term lease early, may be able to negotiate a no fault termination of the lease with their landlord.
+Any agreement should be in writing, signed by both parties, stating dates and agreed terms.

 TERMINATING THE LEASE

-Tenants can only terminate their lease (using a Notice to Terminate) for the following reasons:
+Tenants can only use a Notice to Terminate to end their lease for the following reasons:

-- The landlord/agent has failed to carry out repairs (that are not the tenant’s fault) within the time prescribed under the Act or Lease.
+- The landlord has failed to carry out repairs (that are not the tenant’s fault) within the time prescribed under the Act or Lease.

-- The landlord/agent has breached other provisions of the Residential Tenancy Act or the Lease.
+- The landlord has breached other provisions of the Residential Tenancy Act or the Lease.

-In the case of repairs, if a landlord/agent fixes the problem during the notice period, the tenant may still terminate the agreement at the end of the notice period.
+In the case of repairs, if a landlord fixes the problem during the notice period, the tenant may still terminate the agreement at the end of the notice period.

-In all other breaches, if the landlord/agent fixes the problem within the notice period, then the Notice to Terminate is of no effect and the lease continues.
+In all other breaches, if the landlord fixes the problem within the notice period, then the Notice to Terminate is of no effect and the lease continues.

 When a valid Notice to Terminate is served, the tenant only has to continue paying rent until the notice takes effect, regardless of whether a new tenant is found.